The WinDIY wind vane is mounted at the end of the device carrier. It should help to align the wind turbine always in the direction of the wind.

 Another view of the two screwed brackets.

-Assemble the base brackets with the frame
+Assemble base brackets with frame

 The inserted aluminum profiles now have to be screwed to the brackets.

-You repeat the same for the angled bracket.
+Repeat the same for the angled bracket.

 As soon as the holes have been drilled in both aluminum profiles, you can clamp them as before using the remaining M3x20 screws including nuts.